-August 12-October 20, Southern New Hampshire University, Online MFA Program
+February 22-May 2, Southern New Hampshire University, Online MFA Program

-October 2 to December 10, UCLA Extension, Online
+September 29 to December 7, UCLA Extension, Online

 Novel Writing Two

 Armed with your overall concept and first chapter, you continue to develop your knowledge of craft by writing scenes using characters and situations from the projected novel and workshopping your in-progress work.
 Mini-lectures on the art of the novel, intuitive creative process, and conventional vs. non-conventional approaches to novel structure also are covered.
-The goal is to complete 50 pages of your novel.
+The goal is to complete fifty pages of your novel.